-Members of the public who are experiencing problems with licensed premises may wish to read Guidance on Problem Premises which is downloadable from this page.
+Members of the public who are experiencing problems with licensed premises may wish to read Guidance on Problem Premises which is downloadable from the Documents section.

 Public registers or databases

 Leeds City Council holds public registers of premises licence application which can be accessed through the Public Access Portal in the External links section.